-Patient was referred to the Emergency Department for FAST scan after sustaining blunt abdominal trauma.
-She was otherwise asymptomatic
+Referred to the Emergency Department for a FAST scan after sustaining blunt abdominal trauma.
+Otherwise asymptomatic.

 Loading Stack -

 0 images remaining

 A well-defined cystic lesion measuring 8.0 cm x 6.5 cm x 7.4 cm in the right lobe of the liver (segment VII/VIII) with low-level internal echoes.
 The cyst shows a detached, irregular laminated membrane inside it which appears to float within the contents of the cyst.

 The findings are suggestive of a hepatic hydatid cyst with ultrasound "water lily sign".
 According to the WHO classification of hepatic hydatid cysts, the water-lily sign is seen in stage CE3a, which represents a transitional stage between active and inactive disease.
 The mechanism of detachment of membrane is related to decreased intra-cystic pressure, degeneration, host response, trauma or following therapy.

 - 1. Pedrosa I, Saíz A, Arrazola J, Ferreirós J, Pedrosa CS.
 Hydatid disease: radiologic and pathologic features and complications.
 (2000) Radiographics : a review publication of the Radiological Society of North America, Inc. 20 (3): 795-817. doi:10.1148/radiographics.20.3.g00ma06795 - Pubmed